HotAndCold245/Hidden-Grotto/README.md

 # Introduction
-This theme is primarily designed for personal use.
+I made this theme primarily for personal use.
+It focuses on a clean and sharp design with some modifications to the default UI, especially on mobile, for a better experience.
 The base color palette is inspired by the Pokemon, Clobbopus.
 ![IMG_1](https://github.com/user-attachments/assets/6a667c1f-cd96-45b4-acce-3020b211a49f)

 # Features
-- Supports both **light** and **dark** mode
+- Support for both **light** and **dark** mode
-- 19 colour palettes
+- **18** additional color palettes to choose from
-	- Available through the Style Settings plugin.
-	- Also available through the [Hidden Grotto Controls](https://github.com/HotAndCold245/Hidden-Grotto-Controls) plugin (Not currently available in the plugin store but can be accessed via the BRAT plugin).
-- Updated callouts
+- Updated **mobile toolbar** with adjustable height and vertical scrolling
-	- Callout titles now come with a border below it.
+	- Can be adjusted by setting `--grotto-toolbar-row` to the desired number of rows
+	- If number of rows is less than the what is needed to hold the tools, vertical scrolling will be enabled
+	- #Note : Setting the height to higher than necessary to hold the tools will cause the toolbar to rise far above the keyboard
+- Updated **mobile navigation bar** (the bar at the bottom) to include the view actions for easier reach
-	- Callouts icons are hidden but can be enabled again by setting `--grotto-callout-icon: auto`
+- Updated **callouts** with hidden icons which can be reenabled by setting `--grotto-callout-icon: auto`
-- Updated embeds
-	- Titles are hidden but can be enabled again by setting `--grotto-embed-title: block`
+- Updated **embeds** with hidden titles which can be reenabled by settings `--grotto-embed-title: block`
-- Updated tables
-	- Cells can now be separated or collapsed by setting `--grotto-table-border-style: separate` or `--grotto-table-border-style: collapse`
-	- Cell wrapping can be adjusted using `--grotto-table-cell-width`.
-Setting it to `fit-content` allows it to wrap around while `max-content` prevents cell wrapping.
-Optionally, a specific maximum width in px can be set
-- Mobile toolbar
-	- The maximum toolbar height (number of rows visible) can be adjusted by setting `--grotto-toolbar-rows` to the number of rows.
-If there are more tools than a row can hold while maximum height is set to 1, then the toolbar can be swiped up to access the rest of the tools.
-This is a change from the default behaviour of swiping to the left because it let's you see more of the tools at once. #Note : Setting the height to more rows than necessary to hold the active number of tools will cause the mobile toolbar to move further up than intended.
-- Mobile navbar
-	- The view actions (reading/editing toggle and more options) have been moved to the bottom for easier reach.
-Additionally, the file path has been hidden for extra room.
-- Privacy mode
+- Option to **blur** or **redact** everything to provide some privacy when notes are left unattended
-	- Option to enable blurred view so noone can read notes while they are unattended. #Note : Only enable it if you know how to navigate to the toggle without being able to read.
-If lost, find the theme folder and remove the theme manually - simply editing the css file might not work.
+	- #Note : Only use this feature if you know how to navigate to the settings to disable it
+- **Customization** is available through Style Settings as well as my personal [Hidden Grotto Controls](https://github.com/HotAndCold245/Hidden-Grotto-Controls) plugin which can be installed using BRAT

 # Screenshots
 #Note : The font used in the images for this theme is called Quicksand and can be found through Google Fonts.
 A snippet for the font is also available in the theme's repository.